openedx/edx-documentation/en_us/install_operations/source/platform_releases/eucalyptus.rst

 `The upgrade.sh script`_ is in the edX configuration repository on GitHub.

 .. note::
-  The upgrade scripts provided are verified only for upgrading instances running the Dogwood release.
-If you are running any other version of the Open edX Platform, the upgrade scripts might not work.
+  The upgrade script is only for upgrading instances running the Dogwood release.
+If you are running any other release of the Open edX Platform, follow the instructions to upgrade them to each next successive release.

 .. caution::
   Before upgrading your Open edX instance, back up all data and configuration